Never Been Kissed

 “You don’t have to,” Kris says, grabbing his hand and squeezing it, still laughing.
 Baekhyun looks up at him and Kris smiles tenderly at him.
 “You are more than mediocre,” he agrees.
 “In fact, I think you are more than people expect from you.”

 Baekhyun blinks, mouth opening a bit in startled at the comment.
-He opens his mouth maybe to say something but Kris looks away because he’s not sure if it was the right thing to say and he doesn’t really want Baekhyun to say anything to refute it.
+He opens maybe to say something but Kris looks away because he’s not sure if it was the right thing to say and he doesn’t really want Baekhyun to say anything to refute it.
 Because he really means it.

 When they reach Baekhyun’s apartment, Kris reluctantly untangles his hand from Baekhyun’s.
 It was nice, holding Baekhyun’s hand when he’s the one who initiated it.
 He likes the feeling that he feels confident enough to reach out for someone’s hand and hold it.